Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Jackalwere.md

 ## Supernatural Servants

 Jackalweres kidnap humanoids for their lamia masters, condemning victims to a lifetime of slavery or an agonizing death.
-A jackalwere's magical gaze renders a foe [[Conditions#unconscious|unconscious]], allowing the monster to bind a creature or drag it away.
+A jackalwere's magical gaze renders a foe [[\5.
+Mechanics\Rules\Conditions.md#unconscious|unconscious]], allowing the monster to bind a creature or drag it away.

 A jackalwere might also use its gaze to incapacitate a deadly enemy long enough to make good its escape.

-## Stat Block

 ```statblock
 "name": "Jackalwere"